Klyvra Documentation

 After creating your account, go to http://auth.localhost/if/admin/.
 You'll see:

-- Applications β all 10 apps are pre-configured (done by blueprints)
+- Applications β all 10 apps are pre-configured

 - Providers β 7 OIDC + 1 SAML provider, all wired up